nc1BitW/BitWanga-public/README.md

 You protect your privacy when direct and efficient human interactions.

-Bitwanga layer 3 = Economic protocol + Social Protocol.
+Bitwanga layer 3 = Economic protocol/collateral + Social Protocol/collateral.

 Protocols both economic and social exist, with a mix, we created digital justice, compatible with all human activities.
 Digital and autonomous, we build a system without boring management, delagation nor central attributions / references.